NEED HELP? Call the Hôtel-Dieu Grace Healthcare 24 Hour Crisis Line at 519-973-4435

 In the Know is a mental health literacy program designed specifically for farmers, their families and those who are involved and/or support the agriculture sector.
 Through this free, four-hour workshop, participants will cover the topics of stress, depression, anxiety, substance use and how to start a conversation around mental well-being.
 The workshops are facilitated by one of CMHA’s mental health professionals using ‘real-life’ examples from agriculture.
 Learn more about In The Know.

-Upcoming Training Dates – Register by emailing mhp@cmha-wecb.on.ca
+Upcoming Training Dates – Inquire by emailing mhp@cmha-wecb.on.ca

 International Agricultural Worker Wellness Program